m-o-z-z-i-x/CR4SH3R/README.md

 ## 🤝 Contribution

 Contributions are welcome!
-Here’s how to help improve the project:
+Here's how to help improve the project:

 - **Fork the repository**
 - **Create a feature branch**: